awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 **Before using these examples**
 Before you use these example SCPs in your organization, do the following:
 Carefully review and customize the SCPs for your unique requirements\.
+Thoroughly test the SCPs in your environment with the AWS services that you use\.
+The example policies in this section demonstrate the implementation and use of SCPs\.
+They're ***not*** intended to be interpreted as official AWS recommendations or best practices to be implemented exactly as shown\.
+It is your responsibility to carefully test any deny\-based policies for its suitability to solve the business requirements of your environment\.
+Deny\-based service control policies can unintentionally limit or block your use of AWS services unless you add the necessary exceptions to the policy\.
+For an example of such an exception, see the first example that exempts global services from the rules that block access to unwanted &AWS; Regions\.
-Test your SCPs before using them in a production capacity\.
-Remember that an SCP affects every user and role and even the root user in every account that it's attached to\.
+Remember that an SCP affects every user and role in every account that it's attached to\.

 **Tip**
 You can use [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to update your SCPs to restrict access to only the AWS services that you need\.
 For more information, see [Viewing Organizations Service Last Accessed Data for Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html) in the *IAM User Guide\.*